Muukid/muCOSA/README.md

 ```

-> This function returns "MUCOSA_UNKNOWN" if the value of `attrib` is unrecognized.
+> This function returns "MU_UNKNOWN" if the value of `attrib` is unrecognized.

 The nice name function for `muWindowAttrib` is `mu_window_attrib_get_nice_name`, defined below: